 High Screen Resolution: The screen featured a very high resolution of 480 x 800 pixels, making it ideal for watching video or pictures.

-Small screen size: Perhaps wary of creating a handset that was too big for pockets (a legitimate fear at one time), the screen size was just 3.0 inches.
-This was smaller than the iPhone sizes and despite the touchscreen improving in accuracy, people’s fingers did not become smaller and as such it was found cumbersome.
+Small screen size: Perhaps wary of creating a handset that was too big for pockets, the screen size was just 3.0 inches.
+This was smaller than the iPhone sizes.
+Despite the touchscreen improving in accuracy, people’s fingers did not become smaller and as such it was found cumbersome.

 Operating System: LG’s attempt at a touch-screen operating system was a fine effort and replicated many functions well.
 But it lacked the integrated app-store which made the iPhone popular.

 Underpowered Processor: At this time the smoothest of the experience may have been secondary, but the phone suffered from slowdown when the load got too high, resulting in a frustrating experience.